Markel and Wottge Open Space Plan

 Hi - I would assume in both of these open spaces there will be appropriate trash can and doggie station placements maintained by the city.... correct?

-stoose asked 8 months ago
+stoose asked over 1 year ago

 Thank you for your comment.
 Yes, both properties will have trash cans and provide dog waste bags near the entrances.
 Placement near entrances is in alignment with our maintenance plans for Open Spaces and helps to balance the need for trash disposal while maintaining the look and feel of natural areas throughout the interior of the properties.